DBertazioli/Ant-Q-KGA/README.md

   - parallel-AntQ contains the parallel implementation of Ant-Q Algorithm in Python.

-  - presentation/slides are sections under developement (spoiler alert: should contain the presentation slides!)
+  - presentation is a section under developement (spoiler alert: should contain the presentation slides!)

   - report contains the project repo along with its latex source code.